 What Cloud Practitioner is actually trying to signal

 Cloud Practitioner is a cloud-literacy credential.
 It is not a cloud-engineer job guarantee and it is not a substitute for building or supporting systems.
-The current eligibility row is explicit enough for planning: no prerequisite or experience requirement is stated on the official page, and up to 6 months of AWS Cloud exposure is described as not required.
+The current eligibility detail is explicit enough for planning: no prerequisite or experience requirement is stated on the official page, and up to 6 months of AWS Cloud exposure is described as not required.
 That makes it genuinely entry-friendly.

 Use role evidence instead of pass-rate folklore